Join the DTH

 "My favorite part of working for Southern Neighbor is the ability to really engage with the community.
 Every word, every picture and every graphic helps tell the stories of the communities around here.
 There are so many important stories we report on — from pieces on clean water all the way to restaurant reviews, there's a ton of creative freedom here.
 The sky is really the limit at Southern Neighbor and I'm so excited to see what our fall staff will produce."

 -2017-18 Southern Neighbor Editor Sofia Edelman

 DTH Media Corp. also publishes a monthly news and lifestyle magazine called Southern Neighbor.
 Writers, photographers and designers are needed to cover feature-length stories on education, leisure, entertainment, business and development.

-Apply for current opening by contacting the Southern Neighbor editor.
+Apply for current opening by sending a resume and work samples to the Southern Neighbor editor.